 How to protect your furry friend from the cold this winter?

 Just like us, dogs also feel the cold, and if we don’t protect them properly, they can suffer from anything from discomfort to more serious health problems.
-So today we bring you a practical guide so your four-legged companion can enjoy winter with you, without shivering!
+So today we bring you tips to help your four-legged companion enjoy winter with you❤️.

 Why do dogs feel cold?